feltcute/ModdingDocsMGD/docs/Reference/Markup.md

 EmptySpiritCounterFunc function in the next line to reset how much spirit is counted.

+`[PostOrgasmLine]` can be used after an orgasm line markup to ensure post-orgasm calls such as energy draining, semen healing, and other related enemy abilities fire, for the edge cases where the game fails to trigger them.

 ## Damage Text Markup

 `[DamageToPlayer]`, `[DamageToEnemy]`, and `[FinalDamage]` provide